Best Hot Chocolate from Scratch

 A lot of recipes say to add the chopped chocolate directly into the hot milk, and stir until the chocolate melts.

-But again, I don’t think the drink ends up smooth enough, because it’s hard to chop the chocolate finely enough that it melts in the hot milk.
+I don’t think the drink ends up smooth enough this way, because it’s hard to chop the chocolate so finely that it melts in the hot milk.

 The chopping is something that has to be done by hand (the food processor doesn’t work well, in my experience), and it’s an annoying enough task as it is.